ngandn18/CS50P-Project/README.md

 ![run 04 ex](images/run04.png)

 ### Run multiple testing with a shell script
-We prepare some text file containing compaqtible values that replace the user inputs:
+We prepare some text file containing compatible values that replace the user inputs:
 - t1, t2, t3, t4, t5 : 2 solution nodes in each case.
 - f1, f2: no solution node in each case.